danielfoehrKn/kubeswitch/README.md

 ## Features

-- Recursive search for `kubeconfig` files in a configurable location on your local filesystem.
+- Fuzzy search for `kubeconfig` files in a configurable location on your local filesystem.
-- Fuzzy search.
+- Isolation between terminal sessions
+  - Each terminal window can target a different cluster
+  - Each terminal window can target the same cluster and set a [different namespace preference](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#setting-the-namespace-preference) e.g via the tool [kubens](https://github.com/ahmetb/kubectx)
-- `Kubeconfig` is prefixed with the parent folder name.
+- `Kubeconfig` is prefixed with the (immediate) parent folder name.
 Context names in `kubeconfig` files do not always identify the cluster in a way that you can easily find it - especially when they are generated.
 - Live preview (does not include credentials).
-- Different context/cluster per terminal window.

 ![demo GIF](resources/switch-demo.gif)